 How do I register?

-Schools planning to attend should notify Dr. Jim Swift at Jim.Swift@nau.edu on or before October 14, 2014.
+There is no registration fee.
+Register by sending email to Salvador Vera at email@example.com by noon on October 13, 2015.
 Please include the name of your school, the names of all teachers who will be attending, the number of students who will be attending, and if you will need a parking permit (see parking information).
-Also, please indicate the approximate distibution of T-shirt sizes for your group, including the teachers (e.g., 1 tiny, 4 small, 5 medium, 3 large, 1 XLarge, 1 ginormous).
+Also, please indicate the distribution of T-shirt sizes for your group, including the teachers (e.g., 4 small, 5 medium, 3 large, 1 XLarge, 1 XXL).